How to Prevent and Ease the Aches and Pains of Traveling

 - Aches— A dull persistent pain that is usually felt when your body is at rest.
 Aches generally feel better after you start moving and warm up the muscles.

 - Tingling/asleep— A numbing sensation or loss of feeling when a nerve is pinched.
 Once the source of the pinching is found and alleviated, the sensation should improve.

 - Cold— When muscles are contracted, affecting circulation.
 Cold muscles are often helped by moving around and increasing blood flow to the cold areas.

 - Cramps — A sudden contraction in the muscle.
 Relaxing the muscle by stretching should reduce or eliminate cramps.

 - Knots— Occur when muscle fibers do not relax.
 Massaging the knots and stretching the muscle can help relax the fibers.

-- Spasms— Severe cramps that come and go in "waves".
+- Spasms— Severe cramps that come and go.
 As with cramping, relaxing the muscle by stretching should reduce or eliminate spasms.

 Prevention TipsRegardless of how you get there, you can take steps before you go that may ease your travel pains.

 - When flying:

 - Travel light—The less you bring, the less you have to carry.
 Checking the heavier baggage and/or using a luggage cart can decrease the strain on your body.